 Family Visit #10 was January 5th 2019.
 To hit the double digits in our number of Family Visit dates since beginning them in September 2017 is bittersweet; happy that we get to have this special time together and feeling grateful for it, sad that we are still dealing with this when Sean should have been home a long time ago.
 Family Visits to us are absolutely everything to us.
 They are our goal, what we strive towards and hold onto.
 Because we did not get to have a Family Visit in December, this time we celebrated Christmas; we even wore Christmas PJs for the first time ever!
 We both loved it.

-Family Visit is another world entirely and anyone who has never been in that situation would have a hard time understanding the full experience.
-But I do my best to express what it is like and to share our journey with those who wish to read it and for us to have later on down the road as an account of what we have been through together. it is for us to be able to look back and see how far we have come together.
+Family Visit is another world entirely and anyone who has never been in that situation would have difficulty understanding the full experience.
+But I do my best to express what it is like and share our journey with those who wish to read it.
+It is also for us to have later on down the road as an account of what we have been through, to be able to look back and see how far we have come together.

 Sean’s PJ Pants